turnkeylinux-apps/nextcloud/README.rst

-ownCloud - Share files, music, calendar
+Nextcloud - Share files, music, calendar
 =======================================

-`ownCloud`_ helps store your files, folders, contacts, photo galleries, calendars and more on a server of your choosing.
+`Nextcloud`_ helps store your files, folders, contacts, photo galleries, calendars and more on a server of your choosing.
 Access that folder from your mobile device, your desktop, or a web browser.
 Access your data wherever you are, when you need it.